nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 accumulators and vector commitments, which buy their constant with a hardness assumption.[^boneh]

-Inclusion, "this entry is in the log," is the single-entry case, and Certificate Transparency stops there.
+Inclusion, "this entry is in the log," is the single-entry case, and consistency, "this log extends that one," is a positional summary over the peaks of the tree.
+Certificate Transparency stops at those two, and both read only structure.
 Read the entries instead and the same tree gives the same proof for any claim of this shape, a fold over every entry it touches.
 The claim can be stated after the entries it ranges over, or extended as the record grows, and as long as every